More trouble for Dele Farotimi as Police file fresh 12-count cybercrime charge | Pulse Nigeria

 In the petition, the nonagenarian alleged that Farotimi defamed him over a Supreme Court judgement in a land dispute spanning two decades ago.

-Subsequently, on Wednesday, he was arraigned on a 16-count charge at the Ekiti magistrate court for alleged defamation.
+Subsequently, on Wednesday, he was arraigned on a 16-count charge of alleged defamation at the Ekiti magistrate court.

 ALSO READ: Afe Babalola explains how Dele Farotimi 'defamed him' in his book